 This article describes how to link different data sets together in a single document.
 This allows users to crosstab questions from two different data files, provided those files have a data file relationship that tells Displayr how the observations relate to each other.
+The link connects common respondents/observations in both data sets together so if you want to analyze them, the appropriate value(s) from each data set lines up for the corresponding observations.

 1. Select any data source folder name in your Data Sets tree.